permaweb/bazar/src/views/Docs/DocsDetail/MD/creators/why-create-atomic-assets.md

 ###### Conclusion

 Atomic assets on Arweave are about building a fairer and freer internet where creators own and control their content.
-By creating with BazAR, you're contributing to a decentralized ecosystem where creators are empowered to monetize their creativity on their own terms, free from the constraints of traditional platforms and advertisers.
+By creating with Bazar, you're contributing to a decentralized ecosystem where creators are empowered to monetize their creativity on their own terms, free from the constraints of traditional platforms and advertisers.
 So, why wait?
 [Create atomic assets](https://helix.arweave.net/) and join us in shaping the future of digital ownership and expression.